pimat2/pimat2/README.md

 #### - 👋 My name is Daniel and I am currently in my third year as a bachelor in **Communication and Multimedia Design: Major Game Design** in Hanze UAS, The Netherlands
 #### - ⚡ I have always had a passion not only for playing videogames but also for creating them.
 #### - 🌱 Therefore, I chose to pursue this degree and am currently learning and gaining experience to develop games in Unity
-#### - 👀 I am also interested in gaining experience in other Game Engines such as Unreal
+#### - 👀 I am also currently learning and experimenting with Unreal Engine to further improve my experience as a game designer
 #### - 💼 I am passionate to learn new things and therefore am actively looking for an intern position as a Game Designer/Programmer.

 <div id="header" align="center">